 Pastor Chuck Smith: Venture of Faith—Part 3

-But without faith it is impossible to please Him, for he who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him.
-Hebrews 11:6
+But without faith it is impossible to please him: for he that cometh to God must believe that he is, and that he is a rewarder of them that diligently seek him.
+Hebrews 11:6 KJV

-I have previously given some personal examples of stepping out in faith.
+In the previous issue, I gave some personal examples of stepping out in faith.
 Here, we turn back to the Old Testament.
 The city of Samaria was under siege by the Syrians.
 The conditions had become so bad that they were selling a quarter of a cab of dove’s dung for five pieces.
 The women had turned to cannibalism.
 One woman cried out to the king, saying, “This woman and I agreed to eat our babies.
 We boiled my baby and ate it, but now she has hidden hers.
 Make her produce it so we can eat it.”
 The king tore his clothes and said, “God help me if I don’t get the head of that prophet, Elisha!”
 He was blaming God for his problems (2 Kings 6:24–33).

 Elisha was an interesting prophet.
 He had such close communion with God that he was surprised when God didn’t show him things.
 I’m always shocked and surprised when God has shown me something.
 But Elisha was so tuned in that he was surprised when he didn’t see something coming.

 Elisha was in his house with his friends when he started talking to himself, “Hmm, can you beat that?”
 So his friends asked, “What’s going on?”
 He replied, “The king is sending a guy down here to get my head.
 When he knocks on the door, open it and pin him with the door.
 Elisha’s friends did as he asked and held him there.
 Then the king rode up with the prime minister and said, “This calamity is from the Lord.
 Why should I wait for Him any longer?”
 Elisha replied, “Don’t worry.
 Tomorrow by this time, they will be selling a bushel of fine flour in the gates of Samaria for sixty-five cents.”
-The prime minister scoffed at the promise of God, saying, “Look, if the Lord would make windows in heaven, could this thing be?”
-And [Elisha] said, “In fact, you shall see it with your eyes, but you shall not eat of it” (2 Kings 7:2).
+The prime minister scoffed at the promise of God, saying, “‘Behold if the LORD would make windows in heaven, might this thing be?’
+And [Elisha] said, ‘Behold, thou shalt see it with thine eyes, but shalt not eat thereof’” (2 Kings 7:2).

 Who knows what God might do?
 Let’s step out.
 Let’s give God a chance.